 Mr. Roumen Lyutskanov is a Partner at Dobrev & Lyutskanov Law Firm.
 Mr. Lyutskanov graduated from Sofia University, Faculty of Law (LL.M.
-1984, Specialization: Maritime Law) and is a member of the Sofia Bar Association, foundation member of the Bulgarian Commission of Jurists - a national branch of the International Commission of the Jurists and member of the Bulgarian Association of International Law.
+1984, Specialization: Maritime Law) and is a member of the Sofia Bar Association.
 He has extensive experience and practice in the areas of banking and finance; maritime law, transport, insurance; dispute resolution.